 Sample collection, DNA extraction, digestion or amplification and analysis results are major steps.

-In criminal cases, a buccal swab is taken routinely.
-It’s available easily and the sample collection method is non-invasive.
+In criminal cases, a buccal swab is taken usually.
+The buccal swab sample collection method is non-invasive and handy.

-However, if not maintained properly, a buccal swab can easily be contaminated with bacterias.
-Further, the yield of DNA is less using a buccal swab.
+However, if not maintained properly, a buccal swab can easily be contaminated with bacteria.
+Further, the Buccal swab DNA yield is very less.
+A blood sample is a good replacement for a buccal swab sample.
+We can use a blood sample as well.

 We have to first obtain DNA.